Software-Development-Pakistan/Software-Development-Pakistan.github.io/learning-resources/misc/index.md

 ## Videos

-1. [MIT Open CourseWare - CS 6.006](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2008/), a must for students bored of their current cirriculum and looking at what MIT has to offer.
+1. [MIT Open CourseWare - CS 6.006](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-006-introduction-to-algorithms-spring-2008/), a must for students bored of their current curriculum and looking at what MIT has to offer.

 ## MISC